 What is the Locked Rotor Test of Induction Motor

 - You can see the circuit diagram of the Locked Rotor test.
-During this test, we will apply the AC voltage at the stator of the motor and set current at full load value.
+During this test, we will apply the AC voltage at the stator of the motor and set the current at full load value.

-- After setting current at the full load value the motor parameters like current-voltage and power are computed.
+- After setting the current at the full load value the motor parameters like current-voltage and power are computed.

 - The corresponding circuit for this test is drawn in given a diagram.